 How Much Money Do You Need for a Family Office?

 According to Citibank, the cost of operating a wealth management family office runs upwards of $1.5 million.
 However, this is for setting up a family office.
-Working with a multi-family office might be a better option for some ultra-high net worth individuals.
-You don’t have to source and vet financial advisors, lawyers, support staff and other personnel.
+Working with a multi-family office might be a better option if you don’t want to source and vet personnel like:

 Before setting up a family office, families should evaluate: